Anton689/Todolist_Project/README.md

 Actually i use it for myself :)

 ## Tools
-TypeScript
+TypeScript,
-Redux / migration to Redux Toolkit in process
+Redux / migration to Redux Toolkit in process,
-Redux Thunk
+Redux Thunk,
-Axios
+Axios,
-Jest
+Jest,
-Storybook
+Storybook,
-Formik
+Formik,
-Material UI
+Material UI.